WordPress Website Maintenance ?

 One of the most used CMS platforms, WordPress is loved by all beginner bloggers and developers alike.
 Its popularity stems from the fact that it is easy to use, manage, and update.

 It also has the widest range of themes that enables you to build any kind of blog/website you want as per your needs and requirements.
-It offers you an array of best WordPress security plugins, backup plugins, SEO & Social media plugins and others that make it easy to add additional functionality to your website.
+It offers you an array of best WordPress security plugins, wordpress vulnerability scanners, SEO & Social media plugins and others that make it easy to add additional functionality to your website.

-Need To Perform WordPress Site Maintenance – Why, When & How
+WordPress Site Maintenance in 2023 – Why, When & How

 Overlooking basic WordPress maintenance plan can have many unpleasant consequences: